bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/4-guard/P4-guard.md

-#### Some  ideas for extra features  and extensions
+### Some  ideas for extra features  and extensions

-* Implement testing whether the point is inside the polygon (the ray crossing algorithm).
+* As mentioned above, implement checking whether the point is inside the polygon (the ray crossing algorithm).

 * Add more than one moving guards, and render their visible areas transparently, so that the overlap is easy to see, like so:   <a href="https://tildesites.bowdoin.edu/~ltoma/teaching/cs3250-CompGeom/fall21/Assignments/A5-artGallery/dylanisaac-guarding-demo.mov">demo1</a> ;   <a href="https://tildesites.bowdoin.edu/~ltoma/teaching/cs3250-CompGeom/fall21/Assignments/A5-artGallery/wk-moving_guards.mov">demo2</a>

 ![](guard3.png)

-* If you want a challenge, try to come up with an improved algorithm that runs in `O(n lg n)` using a radial sweep (hint: process the vertices in radial order around the guard).
+* If you are ready for a bigger challenge, you could try to come up with an improved algorithm that runs in `O(n lg n)` using a radial sweep (hint: process the vertices in radial order around the guard).
 Several algorithm are known for computing the visible polygon faster than the quadratic